 Walk in the footsteps of pioneers to see some beautiful houses and commercial buildings in Guildford, reflecting the town’s importance in Colonial times.

-• You will need comfortable shoes, a water bottle, and weather appropriate clothing.
+Wear comfortable shoes, bring a water bottle, and dress for weather conditions.